21DerickDerick/21DerickDerick.github.io/README.md

-My Bill Calculator Privacy Policy
+Privacy Policy

-We do not collect any personal data from your device.
+Your privacy is important to us.
+LookForward and MyBillCalculator does not collect, store, or transmit any personal data from your device.
+All event information and user preferences are kept locally on your device and are never shared with third parties.
+We do not use analytics, tracking, or advertising technologies within the app.

+If you have any questions about our privacy practices, please contact us at 21derickderick@gmail.com